j256/dmalloc/README.md

 processing, it handles short -l and long --logfile style options, gives standard short and long usage messages, and many other features while trying to comply with POSIX specs.

-The newest versions of the argv library are available on the web: http://256.com/sources/argv/
+The newest versions of the [argv library are available online](http://256stuff.com/sources/argv/).

 ## Thanks